techzizou/yolov4-tiny-custom_Training/README.md

-# Training a custom detector for mask detection using Yolov4-tiny
+# Training a custom detector for Object Detection using YOLOv4-tiny

+## Mask detection using YOLOv4

 ![](a.gif)